theupdateframework/taps/tap8.md

 it is meant to be signed once and never modified.
 The rotate file has to be signed with an old threshold of old keys.

+The rotate file will go into a repository in a 'rotate' folder that contains all rotate files for the repository.

 Let's consider a motivating example, project foo is delegated to Alice.
 Alice's computer with the key material got stolen, but the disk was encrypted.
 To be safe, she decides to get her key from her backup and